nibmfossc/playground/.github/pull_request_template.md

 ## Related Issue(s)
 <!-- List any related issues that the feature addresses or solves. -->

+## Type of change
+Please delete options that don't apply.

+- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] This change requires a documentation update

 ## Changes Made
 <!-- Describe the changes made to implement the feature. -->